 Certain financial services, such as banking and insurance, may be exempt to facilitate seamless financial transactions.

-When Employer of Record (EOR) Service is Zero-rated GST?
+When is the Employer of Record (EOR) Service Zero-rated for GST?

 Delving into the technical intricacies, we now scrutinize the conditions under which Employer of Record (EOR) services may secure GST exemption.
 Certain goods and services are zero-rated under India’s Goods and Services Tax (GST) regime.
 This renders them exempt from the tax as they are subject to a GST rate of 0%.
 Exports are one of the primary categories of zero-rated supplies in India.
 To increase exports and encourage competition in the global market, goods and services that are exported are zero-rated.
 Apart from exports, there are other categories of zero-rated supplies under